Board of Advisers

 Members of POMED’s Board of Advisers lend strategic and developmental expertise and guidance to the organization.
 The Board of Advisers includes individuals who have demonstrated a commitment to supporting democracy in the Middle East and/or to examining America’s impact on political reform in the region.

-Vice President of Studies, Carnegie Endowment for International Peace
+Vice President for Studies, Carnegie Endowment for International Peace

 President, Middle East Institute